- Outdoor Recreation

 Photo Credit: D.Lennon

 Bison are fantastic creatures and it's exciting to see an animal that's so prevalent in Big Sky country be named the national mammal.
 These creatures look cute and cuddly, but please always respect these wild animals.
-Every year people are gored by wild bison when they get too close or they try to take a selfie with a bison.
+Every year people are gored by wild bison when they get too close.
 Be careful and respect bison everywhere.

 And for those of you that were wondering about the bald eagle… Don't worry.
 The bald eagle is still the national animal.
 And guess what?
 You can see those in Big Sky country too!